 All nursing students utilize internet services and resources to supplement instruction.
 Students must have reliable internet access.
-Students enrolled in the nursing program will be required to take assessments (ie: exams, quizzes, etc) electronically using an online assessment program called ExamSoft Examplify.
+Students enrolled in the nursing program will be required to take assessments (ie: exams, quizzes, etc) electronically using an online assessment program called ExamSoft Examplify and access other instructional software.
 Students enrolled in these courses will be required to provide their own portable computer (with webcam and microphone) that will support the assessment software.
 The software can be used on most modern Microsoft Windows-based computers and Mac OS X devices.
-Information related to minimum system requirements can be located by visiting: https://examsoft.com/resources/examplify-minimum-system-requirements.
+Information related to minimum system requirements can be located by visiting: Examplify: Minimum System Requirements - ExamSoft.
 Students are encouraged to check with the Health Sciences Division for a complete list of minimum system requirements.